 |Jim Koehn, Epiphany Episcopal Church, Henderson||Trustee|

 Beth Osborne has volunteered in her children’s schools and led children’s and youth programs in Episcopal churches across the country.
 Her family joined St. Catherine’s parish shortly after moving to Reno in 2007, and Beth was recruited to the Galilee Program Committee.
-She is finishing up a second term on Galilee’s board, while serving as Program Director for Big Brothers and Big Sisters of Northern Nevada.
+She is finishing up a third term on Galilee’s board, while serving as Program Director for Big Brothers and Big Sisters of Northern Nevada.
 With their children now on their own, Beth and her husband Chris reside in South Reno.

 Dennis Cocking represents St. John’s in the Wilderness on the Board of Trustees.
 He and his wife, Kathy, have been members of the parish since 1985.
 Their three grown children attended camp and Kathy served as camp nurse.
 Dennis is semi-retired and lives in Gardnerville, NV after a career as the Manager of Public and Legislative Affairs for the South Tahoe Public Utility District.
 Dennis is currently Board Vice-President and serves on the Facilities and Personnel committees.

 Agatha Ramirez was born and raised in the Dominican Republic and from there moved to Las Vegas in 2001.
 She is a parishioner at All Saints/Todos los Santos Episcopal Church, Las Vegas where she serves in the Vestry, the Altar Guild, the Stewardship Committee, as L.E.M., and is the Music Associate, co-directing the Spanish choirs with her husband Rodolfo.